 The Power of Unveiling your True Self with Every Emotion

 Calling all pajamas...You are cordially invited to attend the lamest party of the year.
-No need for gifts or even cheer, just draw the curtains closed and bring the case of beer!
+No need for gifts or even cheer, just draw the curtains closed and let’s make some things clear.

 Life is a wave of emotions that can sail us to the top and have us quickly crashing down to the bottom.
 Sometimes on this journey called life, it seems like we are faced with hurdle after hurdle.
 One can find themselves doing okay with these tasks until the hurdles become closer, higher and even more difficult to jump over.
 What do you do when life becomes overwhelming and you can see no relief in sight?
 After one hit you most probably can get up, dust yourself off, and chalk it up to "shit happens".
 But after the second, third, and fourth hit, one may begin to check the positivity at the door and question, "Why me?".